-10 Nasdaq will postpone and reschedule the offering only if either or both such conditions are not met.
+Nasdaq will postpone and reschedule the offering only if either or both such conditions are not met.

 The opening auction in a Direct Listing with a Capital Raise provides for a different price discovery method for IPOs which may reduce the spread between the IPO price and subsequent market trades, a potential benefit to existing and potential investors.
-In this way, the proposed rule change may result in additional investment opportunities while providing companies more options for becoming publicly traded.11
+In this way, the proposed rule change may result in additional investment opportunities while providing companies more options for becoming publicly traded.
+14

 A successful initial public offering of shares requires sufficient investor interest.
 If an offering cannot be completed due to lack of investor interest, there is likely to be a substantial amount of negative publicity for the company and the offering may be delayed or cancelled.
-The Pricing Range Limitation imposed on a Direct Listing with a Capital Raise (but not on a traditional IPO) increases the probability of such a failed offering because the offering cannot proceed without some delay not only for the lack of investor interest, but also if investor interest is greater than the company and its advisors anticipated.
-In the Approval Order, the Commission noted a frequent academic observation of traditional firm commitment underwritten offerings that the IPO price, established through negotiation between the underwriters and the issuer, is often lower than the price that the issuer could have obtained for the securities, based on a comparison of the IPO price to the closing price on the first day of trading.12 Nasdaq believes that the price range in a company's effective registration statement for a Direct Listing with a Capital Raise would similarly be determined by the company and its advisors and, therefore, there may be instances of offerings where the price determined by the Nasdaq opening auction will exceed the highest price of the price range in the company's effective registration statement.
+The Pricing Range Limitation imposed on a Direct Listing with a Capital Raise (but not on a traditional IPO) increases the probability of such a failed offering because the offering cannot proceed without some delay not only for the lack of investor interest, but also if investor interest is greater than the company, its underwriter, and other advisors anticipated.
+In the Approval Order, the Commission noted a frequent academic observation of traditional firm commitment underwritten offerings that the IPO price, established through negotiation between the underwriters and the issuer, is often lower than the price that the issuer could have obtained for the securities, based on a comparison of the IPO price to the closing price on the first day of trading.
+15 Nasdaq believes that the price range in a company's effective registration statement for a Direct

-11 See Approval Order, 86 FR at 28177.
+See Approval Order, 86 FR at 28177.

-12 See Approval Order, footnote 91.
+See Approval Order, footnote 91.